shahwaiz638/chess_AI/README.md

 Contributions to improve the game's features, optimize the algorithm, or fix bugs are welcome.
 Feel free to fork the repository and submit pull requests.

-## Credits

-This project is developed by Shahwaiz Memon